oksome/Home/arduino/hawk/README.md

-Arduino code part of the Ra project.
+Arduino code part of the Home project.

 This program provides a Serial interface to various Arduino functions such as:
 * controlling remote switches via RCSwitch